The Fact-to-Meaning Method: Turning Information Into Understanding

 Common Mistakes to Avoid When Studying Facts

-The problem happens when memorization is the only step.
+Memorization is not always bad, but it should not be the only step.
 A fact without context is fragile.
 Add meaning as soon as possible.

-When you ask why a fact matters, you force your brain to search for purpose.
-That purpose makes the fact easier to remember and easier to use.
+This question forces your brain to search for purpose, which makes the fact easier to remember and use.

 A Simple Template You Can Use